-The biotechnology and pharmaceutical industries are highly competitive.
-Our future success depends on our ability to demonstrate and maintain a competitive advantage with respect to the design, development and commercialization of product candidates.
-Our objective is to design, develop and commercialize new products with superior efficacy, convenience, tolerability and safety.
-We expect any product candidate that we commercialize with our strategic partners will compete with existing, market-leading products.
+The biotechnology and pharmaceutical industries are highly competitive, and our future success depends on our ability to demonstrate and maintain a competitive advantage with respect to the design, development and commercialization of product candidates.
+Our corporate objective is to design, develop and commercialize new products with superior efficacy, convenience, tolerability and safety.
+We expect any product candidate that we commercialize, either independently or with our strategic partners, will compete with existing, market-leading products.